zabereznikova/docs.de-de/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-definesequencepoints-method.md

 ## <a name="parameters"></a>Parameter
  `document`
- [in] Das Document-Objekt, das für das Sequenzpunkte definiert werden.
+ [in] The document object for which the sequence points are being defined.

  `spCount`
- [in] Ein `ULONG32` , der angibt, dass der Größe der einzelnen der `offsets`, `lines`, `columns`, `endLines`, und `endColumns` Puffer.
+ [in] A `ULONG32` that indicates the size of each of the `offsets`, `lines`, `columns`, `endLines`, and `endColumns` buffers.

  `offsets`
- [in] Der Offset der Sequenzpunkte gemessen vom Anfang der Methode.
+ [in] The offset of the sequence points measured from the beginning of the method.

  `lines`
- [in] Die Anfangszeile Zahlen der Sequenzpunkte.
+ [in] The starting line numbers of the sequence points.

  `columns`
- [in] Die die Nummern der Anfangsspalten der Sequenzpunkte.
+ [in] The starting column numbers of the sequence points.

  `endLines`
- [in] Die Nummern der Endzeilen der Sequenzpunkte.
+ [in] The ending line numbers of the sequence points.
 Dieser Parameter ist optional.

  `endColumns`
- [in] Die Nummern der Endspalten der Sequenzpunkte.
+ [in] The ending column numbers of the sequence points.
 Dieser Parameter ist optional.

 ## <a name="return-value"></a>Rückgabewert
- S_OK, wenn die Methode erfolgreich ist; andernfalls E_FAIL oder einen anderen Fehlercode.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Anforderungen
  **Header:** CorSym.idl, CorSym.h